In Latin America, things just don’t happen the same way as they do in western countries.

 The things that happen in Latin America, while strange, are what make this part of the world so unique.

-My first visit was filled with many wonderful, interesting, or just plain weird experiences, so with that in mind, here are a bunch of slightly unusual stats that don’t usually appear in a trip summary!
+My first visit was filled with many wonderful, interesting, or just plain weird experiences, so with that in mind, here are a bunch of interesting stats that don’t usually appear in a trip summary!

 Veggie tostadas, Mexico